 PRESENT FUTURES: SCI-FI AND SOCIAL ECOLOGY

-Starting at 7 PM Central Time on October 29th, "Present Futures" will be available to watch on Block's Vimeo page for a 24-hour period.
-Please RSVP through Eventbrite.
+Starting at 7 PM Central Time on October 29th, "Present Futures" will be available to watch on the Block's website and Vimeo page for a 24-hour period, followed by a Q&A. Please RSVP through Eventbrite.

 About the films:

 "Present Futures" is the first of two shorts programs guest-curated by the Habibi Collective, a digital archive and curatorial platform based in London, focused on femxle filmmaking from the Middle East and North Africa.
 This screening features short films by women that imagine futures and forms of resilience in a time of climate violence.
 The films include Palestinian artist Larissa Sansour’s IN VITRO, a post-apocalyptic sci-fi short about loss and revival.
 Each film explores how the climate crisis intersects with ongoing questions of inheritance and resistance in the Arab world.

 (Larissa Sansour & Søren Lind, 2019, Palestine/UK, 28 min)

 The films in "Present Futures: Sci-Fi and Social Ecology" appear with permission from the artists